Appdynamics/websphere-mq-monitoring-extension/README.md

 ## Troubleshooting
 1. Please follow the steps listed in this [troubleshooting-document](https://community.appdynamics.com/t5/Knowledge-Base/How-to-troubleshoot-missing-custom-metrics-or-extensions-metrics/ta-p/28695) in order to troubleshoot your issue.
 These are a set of common issues that customers might have faced during the installation of the extension.
 If these don't solve your issue, please follow the last step on the troubleshooting-document to contact the support team.
-2. MQ Version incompatibilities :  In case of any jar incompatibility issue, the rule of thumb is to **Use the jars from MQ version 7.5**.
-We have seen some jar incompatibility issues on IBM version 7.0.x ,version 7.1.x and version 8.x when the extension is configured in **Client** mode.
-However, after replacing the jars with MQ version 7.5's jars, everything worked fine.
-3. `The config cannot be null` error.
-   This usually happenes when on a windows machine in monitor.xml you give config.yaml file path with linux file path separator `/`.
-Use Windows file path separator `\` e.g. `monitors\MQMonitor\config.yaml` .
-4. Error `Completion Code '2', Reason '2495'`
+2. Error `Completion Code '2', Reason '2495'`
    Normally this error occurs if the environment variables are not set up correctly for this extension to work MQ in Bindings Mode.

    If you are seeing `Failed to load the WebSphere MQ native JNI library: 'mqjbnd'`, please add the following jvm argument when starting the MA.

-   -Djava.library.path=\<path to lib64 directory\> For eg. on Unix it could -Djava.library.path=/opt/mqm/java/lib64
+   -Djava.library.path=\<path to libmqjbnd.so\> For eg. on Unix it could -Djava.library.path=/opt/mqm/java/lib64 for 64-bit or -Djava.library.path=/opt/mqm/java/lib for 32-bit OS

    Sometimes you also have run the setmqenv script before using the above jvm argument to start the machine agent.